rishikakarla/hairspa/README.md

-# ✨  Project name ✨
+# ✨  Hair Spa ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for Hair Spa related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based hair spa application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://rishikakarla.github.io/hairspa/